MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 Activity from the same user in different locations within a time period that is shorter than the expected travel time between the two locations.
 This can indicate a credential breach, however, it's also possible that the user's actual location is masked, for example, by using a VPN.

-To improve accuracy and alert only when there is a strong indication for a breach, Cloud App Security establishes a baseline on each user in the organization and will alert only when the unusual behavior is detected.
+To improve accuracy and alert only when there is a strong indication of a breach, Cloud App Security establishes a baseline on each user in the organization and will alert only when the unusual behavior is detected.
 The impossible travel policy can be fine-tuned to your requirements.

 **Learning period**